audioscavenger/rkit/README.md

 This batch *should* be compatible down to:
 * Windows XP SP3
 * Windows Server 2000
 * I didn't test it with Vista because it's crap, nobody use that.

+Refer to [KB article 317949](http://support.microsoft.com/default.aspx?scid=kb;en-us;317949) if you need the gory details exactly why you must NEVER run the original Windows XP or SP1.

 ## Requisites:
 * setx (included since XP SP3)